Argent-Daw/Argent-Dawn/README.md

 ## Project Repositories

-* Presentation
+* Presentation - This repo contains our slideshow material and a link to our full presentation video!
-* SOPs, Topologies, Documentation
+* SOPs, Topologies, Documentation - This repo contains our SOPs that we implemented for the client, topology for the computr layout and relevant documentation.
-* Scripts
+* Scripts - This repo contains all scripts utilized within the automation process.